Tongue Ties Related To Sleep Apnea in Children

 Other serious mouth problems caused by tongue tie include a hard and narrow palate and distortion of the “harmonic face”.
 Many children had enlarged tonsils and many needed orthodontic treatment.
 Also, because the tongue-tie had gone untreated, many of the children had problems swallowing and chewing.
 Others required speech therapy.
 However, some needed special treatment with a therapist to develop proper function of the tongue and facial muscles.

+Researchers say tongue and lip ties cause serious problems “early in life”.
+Sadly, most of the parents of the children who were studied were never told there was a problem.
 They recommend that “frenectomy should be performed as early as possible.”
 Please check our Frenectomy page to learn more about our laser frenectomy treatment.